tenzir/tenzir/web/docs/understand/pipelines.md

 still like to write `from X` at the logical level in this case, but the physical then won't go through `load` and `parse`.

-This decoupling is what makes the VAST language declarative: the user only needs to specify the intent of how the data flows, but it's up to the implementation to select the optimal building blocks for the most efficient realization.
+This decoupling is what makes the Tenzir language declarative: the user only needs to specify the intent of how the data flows, but it's up to the implementation to select the optimal building blocks for the most efficient realization.
 For example, filter predicates may be "pushed down" to reduce the amount of data that flows through a pipeline.
 Such optimizations are common practice in declarative query languages.

 ## Language Frontends

-If you do not like the syntax of the VAST language and prefer to bring your own language to the data, then you can write a [frontend](frontends) that transpiles user input into the VAST language.
+If you do not like the syntax of the Tenzir language and prefer to bring your own language to the data, then you can write a [frontend](frontends) that transpiles user input into the Tenzir language.

-For example, we provide a [Sigma](frontends/sigma) frontend that transpiles a YAML detection rule into VAST [expression](expressions).
-In fact, the VAST language itself is a language frontend.
+For example, we provide a [Sigma](frontends/sigma) frontend that transpiles a YAML detection rule into Tenzir [expression](expressions).
+In fact, the Tenzir language itself is a language frontend.

 In future, we aim for providing frontends for SQL and other detection languages.
-Please [chat with us](/discord) if you have ideas about concrete languages VAST should support.
+Please [chat with us](/discord) if you have ideas about concrete languages Tenzir should support.